bwarren2/makeitgo/content/posts/taming_django_project.md

 {{< highlight bash "linenos=table" >}}

-    isort -a "from first import sentinel" *.py isort -a "from first import sentinel" */*.py
-    ... # Just make sure to get every .py you care about.
+    isort -a "from beginning import sentinel" *.py isort -a "from beginning import sentinel" */*.py ... # Just make sure to get every .py you care about.

-    isort -a "from last import sentinel" *.py isort -a "from last import sentinel" */*.py
+    isort -a "from ending import sentinel" *.py isort -a "from ending import sentinel" */*.py
     ... # Just make sure to get every .py you care about.

 {{< / highlight >}}